jbehave/jbehave-osgi/README.md

 This P2 repository will contain all components and all bundles dependencies needed for JBehave-OSGi to be executed on Equinox.

-## Setup Eclipse Development Environment
+## Setup Eclipse Development Environment for the JBehave-OSGi

-In order to work with the code we recommend you to use Eclipse with M2e and its Tycho plug-in installed.
+In order to work with the code we recommend you to use Eclipse with M2e plus Tycho plug-in installed.

 1) Create a new Eclipse workspace and name it jbehave-osgi